oasysgames/oasys-docs/docs/techdocs/4-wallet/1-1-about-validator-account.md

 ### **Delegator**

 The delegator is the token's delegator, who delegates assets to the Validator owner or builder account.
 Since the delegator(hub) can delegate tokens to the owner account, they can stake tokens onto the owner account and receive tokens.

+Validator Owner (Owner Account) can use same address with Delegator(self delegating).
+Builder Wallet can use same address with Delegator(self delegating).

 ### **Validator Owner (Owner Account)**